Barbarian

 -

-Retribution: When you take damage from a creature that is within 1 tilet of you, you can use your reaction to make a melee weapon attack against that creature.
+At specialist, when you take damage from a creature that is within 1 tile of you, you can use your reaction to make a melee weapon attack against that creature.

 Path of the Totem Warrior